joohong89/weather-app/README.md

 ## For Future Development
+* To use middleware for API call so API_KEY won't be exposed.
 * To use typeahead instead of showing separate modal for country selection
 * Fully customise bootstrap's theming
 * Add visualisation for rainfall predictions for next few days